ghc/ghc/docs/users_guide/using.rst

 .. ghc-flag:: -fprint-unicode-syntax
     :shortdesc: Use unicode syntax when printing expressions, types and kinds.
-        See also :ghc-flag:`-XUnicodeSyntax`
+        See also :extension:`UnicodeSyntax`
     :type: dynamic
     :reverse: -fno-print-unicode-syntax
     :category: verbosity

-    When enabled GHC prints type signatures using the unicode symbols from the :ghc-flag:`-XUnicodeSyntax` extension.
+    When enabled GHC prints type signatures using the unicode symbols from the :extension:`UnicodeSyntax` extension.
 For instance,

     .. code-block:: none